 Applying for jobs via email has become increasingly popular and employers are quite receptive to the idea.
 If you intend to apply for jobs via email, bear in mind that your communication should be formal and professional.
-The principles for job application via email are similar to those used for writing job application letters.
+The principles for job applications via email are similar to those used for writing job application letters.
 However, it still has its own uniqueness.

 Preparing the Documents